riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 _Congrats you have created your first segue!_

 Let's add a text label to the second view controller so it's easier to see when we transitioned from one view to another.
-Add this to the centre of the second view controller, add constraints, change it's text to **Second Screen** and change the font size to 28.
+Add this to the centre of the second view controller, add constraints, change its text to **Second Screen** and change the font size to 28.

 Now let's test our segue; press the **Run** button or use the shortcut <kbd>cmd</kbd> + <kbd>r</kbd> to run our app either in the iOs simulator or on a connected iPhone — _for steps on how to set up Xcode to run apps on your iPhone see [2.
 Getting All Set Up](https://github.com/riconaranjo/iOS-Curriculum/blob/master/Workshop%202/Workshop%202.md)_.